PhD

 Area of Interest

-Allison Lazard’s research focuses on how visual and interactive design influences the perceptions and impact of health communication.
-She uses communication and health behavior theories to identify and evaluate visual strategies to increase the effectiveness of health communication efforts.
-Partnering with content experts, Lazard has examined the impact of visual and interactive message design for variety of applied health topics, including: designing icons to communicate harms of smoking, evaluating website designs for tobacco prevention and control, and the impact of pictorial warnings; evaluating the impact of implicit (visual) and explicit (text-based) claims in food marketing; leveraging visual metaphors to increase engagement with mental illness messages; tailoring interactive prenatal health education for secondary audiences (men); and using design cues to increase the feeling of being with others (social presence) with cancer prevention and survivorship apps.
-Lazard is interested in creating new partnerships to study how we can optimize the delivery of critical health information to have the greatest impact on health outcomes.
+Dr. Allison Lazard’s research focuses on how visual and interactive message design influences the perceptions and impact of health communication.
+She uses communication and health behavior theories to identify and evaluate strategies to increase the effectiveness of health communication efforts.
+Dr. Lazard has examined the impact of health communication for variety of areas, including: peer-to-peer cancer support, adolescent and young adult cancer support, tobacco prevention, food and cannabis marketing, and mental health and wellness promotion.
+Dr. Lazard’s work informs how we can optimize the delivery of critical health information to have the greatest impact on health outcomes.

 Awards and Honors